 The Wildflowers of Mount Timpanogos Album - by TyeDyeTwins

 Trees include Englemann spruce, Limber pines, Lodgepole pines, Douglas fir, Alpine Fir, and Aspen.
 Willows grow along mountain streams, and in the valleys several species of cottonwoods line the banks of streams.
 Maple Trees are a small to medium sized deciduous tree growing to 10 to 15 meters tall.
 The bark is dark brown to gray, with narrow fissures and flat ridges creating plate-like scales that are thin and easily damaged.
 Aspen Trees are also known as Quaking Aspen.
 The unusual ability of their leaves to twist and bend helps protect the trees from severe winds and to help dissipate energy more efficiently.

-In the lower elevations are Cottonwood trees, Box Elder trees, sagebrush mixed with maple oak, chokeberry, and serviceberry.
-Pine trees are located on almost every mountain in the range.
+In the lower elevations you will find Cottonwood trees, Box Elder trees, sagebrush mixed with maple oak, chokeberry, and serviceberry.
+Pine trees will be seen on almost every mountain in the Wasatch Range.
 The Limber Pine is typically a high elevation pine.
 It is usually found near timberline by itself or with other trees such as Whitebark Pine, Bristlecone Pine, or Lodgepole Pine.
 Juniper Trees vary in size and shape from tall trees, about 20 to 40 meters tall, to columnar or low spreading shrubs with long trailing branches.
 They are evergreen with either needle like and scale-like leaves.